vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 ### Template Project
 Every new project creates a file system that has the basic project structure required to develop and build a Management Pack.
 Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point.
+Users can pick between two entry points when creating their project:
+- `Template Adapter Entry Point`:  Ideal for first-time users;

-`adapter.py` is a template adapter that collects several objects and metrics from the container in which the adapter is running.
+  it comes with a template adapter that collects several objects and metrics from the container the adapter is running.
   The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

+- `Boilerplate Entrypoint`: Ideal for experienced users;
+  it comes without any examples, just the necessary code and comments to implement test connection, collection, adapter definition, and endpoints logic.

-The methods inside the adapter template are required, and should be modified to generate a custom adapter.
+The methods inside the `adapter.py` are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using `mp-test` (covered in [Testing a Management Pack](#testing-a-management-pack)).